sangkyunyoon/Next-Action/README.md

-# Next-Action
+# Next-Actions
-Next Action is tool for GTD
+Next Actions is tool for GTD